 The true purpose of science: To support the global financial status quo and ensure continuing wealth for the already rich.
 To serve as a quasi-religion for those disillusioned by existing religions.

 The mission of science is educational confusion: To make you feel inadequate and stupid compared to the mythical heroes of science, whilst at the same time making you feel brilliant with the remembered ‘facts’ of the same heroes.
 This is a dumbing-down process that discourages independent thinking.
 The student tends to repeat the teaching of the scientific heroes because they feel personally inadequate and incapable of independent thought.
 Control is reinforced and ensured with a qualification that also requires the student to repeat the teaching of the heroes.
 The qualification is a requirement for getting a job and so the circle is complete.

-The true mission of religion is almost identical: to make you feel sinful, inadequate and guilty compared to its mythical heroes and then offer you redemption and eternal life that you don’t deserve – if you submit to control.
+The true mission of religion is almost identical: to make you feel sinful, inadequate and guilty compared to its mythical heroes and then it offers you redemption and eternal life – that you don’t deserve – if you submit to control.